 - CCM has no tolerance for settlement failures.
-Placement and settlement failures will be followed by underwriting business function and any unplaced or unsettled securities will be promptly reported as per escalation process. - To limit FOREX risk on exposures other than euro, exposures to currencies will be limited to the currencies listed in CCL revolving credit facility.
+Placement and settlement failures will be followed by underwriting business function and any unplaced or unsettled securities will be promptly reported as per escalation process. - To limit FOREX risk on exposures related to underwriting commitments other than euro, exposures to currencies will be limited to the currencies listed in CCL revolving credit facility2.